 A Jungle Lodge in Evolution: Mashpi’s New Sustainable Spa

-A Bond villain’s den, a cocoon in the clouds, a crystal palace: the architecture of Mashpi Lodge has been variously described according to the imagination of the beholder.
+Jungle lodge architecture takes a bold and innovative form at Mashpi Lodge, which has been variously described as a Bond villain’s den, a cocoon in the clouds, a crystal palace, according to the imagination of the beholder.
 What all can agree on is the surprise and delight to find a futuristic glass structure in the middle of the wild, steaming green of the Ecuadorian cloud forest, miles from civilization.
 Doubly impressive is that the space is functional, comfortable, and crucially, sustainable.

 This year, the hotel that was named South America’s Leading Green Hotel in the World Travel Awards 2017 has evolved again, completing interior renovations and the construction of an entirely new space that will alter and expand the identity and potential of the jungle lodge while continuing its conservationist philosophy.